 01. Fusion Festival

-If you ever have read an article about the best festivals in the world you must have noticed that the German festival called Fusion is almost always featured in the top 10.
+If you have ever read an article about the best festivals in the world, you must have noticed that the German festival Fusion is almost always featured in the top 10.
 Fusion (or Фузион) is different from any other festival in the world and we would recommend everybody to visit it at least once.
-The first edition of this German festival was organised in 1997 and the location has always been a military basis called Lärz.
-About 150km from Berlin more than 70.000 people come together to forget about their daily lives and have a good time.
+The first edition of this German festival was organized in 1997 and the location has always been a military base called Lärz.
+About 150 km from Berlin, more than 70,000 people come together to forget about their daily lives and have a good time.

-It’s not easy to explain why Fusion Festival is the best German festival out there.
-Obviously it’s awesome that there are 20 different stages with great electronic DJs.
-And of course it’s nice that you can also enjoy other entertainment like bands, karaoke, workshops, stand-up comedy and more.
-But in the end we believe it’s mainly the unique vibe that makes the real difference.
-On this electronic festival everything seems to be allowed but still nobody is misbehaving.
+It’s not easy to explain why Fusion Festival is the best German festival to someone who has never visited.
+Obviously it’s great that there are 20 different stages with great electronic DJs.
+And of course, it’s nice that you can also enjoy other entertainment like bands, karaoke, workshops, stand-up comedy and more.
+But ultimately we believe it’s mainly the unique vibe that makes the real difference.
+At this electronic festival, everything seems to be allowed, but still nobody is misbehaving.

 How to get tickets for Fusion?